Sankethhn/python/Basic/16_file handling.md

 4. **Search From File**

    * Write a program that searches for a name in `friends.txt`
-   * If found, print "Found!" else "Not Found!"
+   * If found, print "Found!" else "Not Found!!"